na-na-hi/renget/archive/dft79.md

 A card game featuring every character ever in every form ever made in the franchise.
 ###News
-- Next Set: UGM9
+- Next Set: MM1
-- Various heroes for other timelines aid against powered-up villains, as UI Goku, SS2 Future Gohan and SS4 Bardock fight off Time Unleashed Demigra
+- Meteor Mission announced: Ozotto is the Main Villain
+- Ozotto is looking to absorb gods and has absorbed Earth
 - Arcade missions and Campaign set based on the Buu arc
-- Super Saiyan UR set (SS Vegeta, SS2 Teen Gohan, SS3 Gotenks, SSG Goku, SSB Vegetto)
+- Blood of the Saiyan set based on Legends (Broly, SS Goku/Vegeta/Trunks, SS2 Teen Gohan, SS3 Gotenks, SSB Vegito, and SS Gogeta)
-- More Dramatic Art reprints (Gohan and Super Buu)
+- More Dramatic Art reprints (Switch Goku/Teen Gohan ASEC and Adult Trunks)
-- Beelzebub as a cross-promo card
 ###Useful Information
 - Database: https://www.carddass.com/dbh/sdbh_bm/cardlist/